rbaumgar/monitor-demo-app/application-monitoring.md

      :star: Only cluster administrators have access to the Alertmanager and Prometheus UIs.

-   - To access the metrics as a developer or a user with permissions, go to the OpenShift Container Platform web console, switch to the Developer Perspective, then click **Advanced** → **Metrics**.
-Select the project you want to see the metrics for.
+   - To access the metrics as a developer or a user with permissions, go to the OpenShift Container Platform web console, switch to the Developer Perspective, then click **Metrics**.
+In OpenShift 4.3 click on

+     **Advanced → Metrics**.

      :star: Developers can only use the Developer Perspective.
 They can only query metrics from a single project.